 Psychological shock is also a significant concern for many auto accident victims, and it can begin manifesting immediately after crashes.
 However, it’s often not apparent until hours, days, or weeks later as adrenaline from the crash wears off and victims begin to relive their accidents.

-It’s important for victims get legal representation as soon as possible after crashes, as psychological shock can result in mistakes that can jeopardize their compensation claims.
+It’s important for victims get legal representation as soon as possible after crashes, as post-accident shock can result in mistakes that can jeopardize their compensation claims.

 Both types of shock can be severely disruptive to victims’ lives and their livelihoods.
 They’re often associated with expensive treatments and prolonged time away from work—and in some cases, permanent disability.
 That’s why the Oklahoma auto accident attorneys at Parrish DeVaughn Injury Lawyers are here to help you if you were injured in a crash that wasn’t your fault.
 You may be facing a long road to recovery from both a physical and mental standpoint, and we want to be in your corner from start to finish.